SAP/abap-to-json/README.md

 ## Support, Feedback, Contributing

 This project is open to feature requests/suggestions, bug reports, etc. via [GitHub issues](https://github.com/SAP/abap-to-json/issues).
 Contribution and feedback are encouraged and always welcome.
-For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).
+For more information about how to contribute, the project structure, and additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).
 The contribution in the Open Source version will be then integrated into the standard SAP-delivered version (/UI2/CL_JSON).
 You can also use [Github Discussion](https://github.com/SAP/abap-to-json/discussions) to comment, request features or discuss the behavior.

 ## Code of Conduct